Pokal

 Possible Theses and Papers

-Elementary particles & topology
+Elementary particles and topology

-* Prove, clarify or disprove that the rational tangle classification is mathematically complete and leaves no room for additional elementary fermions or bosons.
+* Prove, clarify or disprove that the rational 3d tangle classification is mathematically complete and leaves no room for additional elementary fermions or bosons.

-* Prove, clarify or disprove that the rational tangle classification leaves no room for additional defects in space that are neither fermions nor bosons.
+* Prove, clarify or disprove that the rational 3d tangle classification leaves no room for additional defects in space that are neither fermions nor bosons.

 * Hard: Determine how the probability of belt-trick-like rotation for a tethered ball depends on the chirality and size of the tethered structure and on the number of ropes.
 Use ideas from hydrodynamics of viscous liquids.
-Use the result to estimate elementary particle masses.
+Use the result to estimate all elementary particle masses.

 Gauge theory & topology